 If you are importing daily used products from China (less than a container for each product type), your manufacturers are probably very small.
 One thing that you shouldn’t do is believe everything your supplier tells you about them.
 For instance, a supplier may claim to be operating on a large-scale basis, employing a multitude of workers.
 Don’t be lured with a picture of employees and the manufacturing plant, unless you personally visit their production plants or stores.

 When sourcing on Alibaba, you’re likely to encounter trading companies or middlemen who lie to you they are factories.
-They will even include lots of photos to back this claim.
-They convince customers that they are a huge manufacturing company with a high quality of products to offer.
+They will even include lots of photos to back this claim and convince buyers that they are a huge manufacturing company offering quality products.
 However, most of these photos are usually products of Photoshop.
-They are doing this because most of their customers will not come to China to visit them or maybe try to find out more about their operations.
+They are doing this as most buyers will not come to China to visit them.

 I have been sourcing products for foreign small-scale businesses and customers for years.
 During this period, I have visited hundreds of small-scale factories that deal in all kinds of products.
 I know lots of tricks that Alibaba suppliers are playing.
 And guess what?
 I would like to share some of the experiences I’ve had with these small-scale factories.

 Big buyers and international retail companies such as Walmart and IKEA usually tend to buy from big factories.
 These big companies always put high value on the factory’s quality management system.
 In order to become a supplier to any of these big players, your factory must first be inspected by their inspection company of choice.
 This is to assure them of your eligibility.
 As a result, small-scale factories are likely not to become their suppliers.